Find Cheap Homeowners Insurance Quotes in Your Area

 Mutual of Enumclaw is a smaller, regional insurance company, and it's only available by working with an independent insurance agent.
 For people who want a great customer service experience, we think that's a good thing: An independent agent can guide you through the process of buying insurance, tailored to your needs.
 But Enumclaw's online tools are relatively barebones, so if you prefer to manage your policy yourself online, you may need to look elsewhere.

 Best for military families: USAA

 Members of the military and their families should consider USAA.
 While USAA didn't have the most affordable rates for Utah homeowners ($835 per year, or 17% above the overall average), its unmatched customer service and coverages tailored to military families still make it worth considering for people in the armed forces and their families.

 USAA has an NAIC complaint index of 0.15, which is the lowest we found in Utah.
 This means that USAA customers were nearly seven times less likely to file a complaint about their policies than customers of a typical home insurance company, suggesting that people are very likely to be happy with their coverage.

 USAA also has several coverage benefits that should strongly appeal to homeowners who serve in the military.
 For example, USAA's personal property coverage applies everywhere in the world, even in warzones; most insurers won't cover you there.
-Furthermore, USAA waives your home insurance deductible whenever you are deployed.
-So if something happens to your home while you're away, you don't have to worry about covering it.
+Furthermore, USAA waives your home insurance deductible on your uniform whenever you are deployed.

 Besides home insurance, USAA provides a great variety of other insurance products, which all tend to be positively reviewed: These include auto insurance, credit cards, checking accounts and loans, which means USAA is a very convenient one-stop-shop for military families.